 In the UI you operate on tag paths by selecting a component at a specific node in the hierarchy.
 For example:

-- Select all Wavefront dashboards by clicking wavefront
+- Select all Operations for Applications dashboards by clicking wavefront.

 - Select only tutorial dashboards by expanding the wavefront node and then selecting tutorial.

 In queries, you achieve the same effect by specifying a tag path with trailing wildcards